ls1intum/thesis-track/docs/PRODUCTION.md

   - Example backup command: `pg_dump -U thesistrack --schema="public" thesistrack > backup_thesistrack.sql`
   - Example import command: `psql -U thesistrack -d thesistrack -f backup_thesistrack.sql`
 - The files stored at `/uploads`.
 In the docker example, these files are mounted to `./thesis_uploads` and backup system should collect the files from the mounted folder

+There is an example script [thesis-track-backup.sh](../thesis-track-backup.sh) that you can call in a cronjob to create regular backups.

 ## Further Configuration